 What are AMC leadership requirements?
 What happens if you have to cancel?
 How do you report an unusual incident?
 Review the Requirements for Forty Plus leaders.
 Download the form here.

 Post your trip onlineback to top

 Get your trip notice posted without delay by using AMC’s Online Trip Listing (OLTL) system.
-To learn how, go to the AMC Activity Database website to find training videos and guides.
+To learn how, log into your AMC account to find training videos and guides.
 Your listing will automatically be sent to the appropriate Forty Plus activity coordinator for approval before posting.

 Meet publication deadlinesback to top

 Your trip notice should be entered into the Online Trip Listing system at least a week before the publication deadlines below to allow time for the Forty Plus activity coordinator to review it.
 Outdoors (weekend or long trips only): July 15 for Autumn, October 15 for Winter, January 15 for Spring, and April 15 for Summer.
 Charles River Mud: Online only; automatically publishes trips listed in OLTL.

 Get WFA trainingback to top